PUPILLAGE

 You will need to download the form to edit before emailing in.

-Third-six pupils can expect to be in Court every day, conducting prosecution and defence work in the Youth, Magistrates’ and Crown Courts.
+Probationary tenants can expect to be in Court every day, conducting prosecution and defence work in the Youth, Magistrates’ and Crown Courts.